marmotlab/Multi-Robot-Exploration-Development-Environment/README.md

 You can adjust the number of robots by changing the value of `n_robots`.

 You can also modify `vehicleX_list` and `vehicleY_list` to specify the initial positions of the robots, where `vehicleX_list` defines the x-coordinates and `vehicleY_list` defines the y-coordinates.

+### 3. Visualization Examples

+The following figures show example interfaces after launching the simulation in Gazebo and RViz.

 As shown below, different robots can be assigned waypoints by setting the corresponding `namespace` in the waypoint tool properties in RViz.
 <p align="center">